-That's not all — gain an inside track on admission to Briar Cliff's developing Doctor of Physical Therapy (DPT)* program, which if accredited, is scheduled to start in July 2015.
+That's not all — gain an inside track on admission to Briar Cliff's developing Doctor of Physical Therapy (DPT)* program, which if granted candidacy status, is scheduled to start in July 2015.
 Briar Cliff undergraduates will be given preference to this groundbreaking program.

 Our graduates have also gone on to study at schools including the University of Iowa, Creighton University, Kansas City University of Medicine and Biosciences and the University of Nebraska Medical Center, among others.

 Whether you plan on becoming an occupational or physical therapist, we recommend our pre-PT students select one (or more) of the following majors:

 How does life work?
 Biochemistry helps find the answer, which means it's a great launching point for a career in medicine — or anything else that has to dow ith nature or science.
 Simply put, biochemistry is the study of how life works at the molecular level.

 - BIOL 420(L) — Cell & Molecular Biology (w/lab)